Drammen: Districts

 After the merger of the municipalities Drammen, Nedre Eiker and Svelvik in 2020, the municipality was then divided into ten municipal regions:

 History

 Rock carvings at Åskollen and Austad are 6000 to 7000 years old, and are the first signs of human activity in the area.
 The largest rock carving at Åskollen depicts a moose.

 Drammen originally consisted of three small seaports: Bragernes (on the northern side of the Drammenselva river) and Strømsø and Tangen (both on the southern side of the river).
 For trade purposes, small seaports were placed under market towns.
 Despite their geographical proximity, Bragernes was placed under Christiania and Strømsø under Tønsberg.
 For this reason, cooperation between the adjacent seaport towns was almost impossible.

 In 1662, a merger was proposed to unite Strømsø and Bragernes to form a market town with the name Frederiksstrøm.
-The proposal was rejected by Frederick III of Denmark.
+The proposal was rejected by King Frederick III.
 Bragernes received limited market town rights in 1715, and merged with Strømsø to gain status as a single city on 19 June 1811.